Environment Policy

 Continue to contribute to local communities through services related to company-owned forests (initiatives such as the donation of Christmas trees)

-We supplied larch wood for the construction of a large-scale wooden structure newly built in Sapporo City.
+We supplied larch wood for the construction of a large-scale wooden structure and commercial facilities newly built in Sapporo City.

 A